New housing consents stay high but confidence falls

 With material and labour shortages causing widespread delays, planned work was taking longer to complete.
 Combined, those conditions did not point to a sharp fall in building activity in the near term, he noted.

-"Conditions in the construction sector have changed and a peak in the construction cycle is fast approaching if it's not already here," Ranchhod added.
+"Conditions in the construction sector have changed and a peak in the construction cycle is fast approaching if it's not already here."

 A big change was in financial incentives for developers.